-These statistics sound pretty dire, but there’s also good news: there are a lot of medical school loan forgiveness for doctors out there.
-If you’re willing to adjust your specialty, career, or location, or are even just plain lucky, you might qualify for some of these programs yourself.
+These statistics sound pretty dire, but there’s also good news: Many medical school loan forgiveness options exist for doctors.
+If you’re willing to adjust your specialty, career, or location — or if you’re just plain lucky — you might qualify for some of these programs yourself.

 We’ll walk you through a complete list of student loan forgiveness programs for doctors.
 Find out what repayment assistance and forgiveness programs are available, what you need to qualify, how much of your loans you can get forgiven, and where to go for more information.

 Going into public service offers a whole range of different programs for student loan forgiveness.
 Some of these are specifically geared towards doctors, while others are more general programs that doctors can still use to their advantage.